lukefisher03/galaga-clone/README.md

 # Galaga Inspired Game in C (SDL)

-Written using SDL in C.
+Written using SDL in C. Utilizes Quad Tree collision detection.
+Hoping to implement some other fun algorithms additionally.

 ### TODO